 Not only do they contain a high proportion of healthy omega-3’s, but they also provide a high amount of fiber, protein, manganese, and magnesium.
 Of course, this is proving why they have been linked to anti-inflammation and blood sugar-regulating chemicals.

-Chia seeds have relatively no taste making it incredibly easy to incorporate into your diet.
-They can be eaten raw as a crunch on salads or smoothies, soaked to make a porridge or pudding or added to baked goods or smoothies.
+Chia seeds have relatively no taste making them incredibly easy to incorporate into your diet.
+They can be eaten raw as a crunch on salads or smoothies, soaked to make a porridge or pudding, or added to baked goods and smoothies.

-Because of their ability to absorb both water and fat, they are a common egg substitutes in recipes.
+Their ability to absorb both water and fat makes them a great egg replacer for recipes.

 Flaxmeal very well could have been the first ‘superfood’ I started using.
 While the health benefits are well known, I feel like it’s losing its gumption with chia making a debate.

 But we can’t forget the health benefits of flax meal.
-Just one tablespoon provides a high amount of protein fiber and omega-3 fatty acids, as well as being a rich source of vitamins and minerals.
+Just one tablespoon provides a high amount of protein fiber and omega-3 fatty acids, and a rich source of vitamins and minerals.

-Specifically, flaxseeds are high in the alpha-linolenic acid, which is a plant-based omega-3 fatty acid that we have to obtain from the food we eat – our body doesn’t produce it.
+Specifically, flaxseeds are high in alpha-linolenic acid, a plant-based omega-3 fatty acid that we only get from food – our body doesn’t produce it.

 Flaxseed benefits range from heart health to hormonal regulation and even weight reduction.
 It is a nutrient or food worth adding to your diet.

 Unlike chia seeds, where you can consume the whole grain – flax meal can only be consumed in the ground form.
-Your body’s digestive system can’t break down the entire structure of the seed, and doing so can be a detriment to your GI tract.
+Your body’s digestive system can not break down the entire structure of the seed, and doing so can be a detriment to your GI tract.

-If you buy pre-ground flax, make sure you are purchasing it from a freezer section or refrigerate or freeze in between usage.
+If you buy pre-ground flax, make sure you purchase it from a freezer section or refrigerate or freeze in between usage.
 It is best to grind the day of consumption – but I opt for grinding and then freezing until I can use it.

 Try adding flax meal to oatmeal, smoothies, baked goods, mixed in your favorite yogurt, or as an egg substitute.